-We combine the estimated short-range and long-range transmission risk by taking the larger of the two.
+We combined the estimated short-range and long-range transmission risk by taking the larger of the two.

 When estimating the parameters for the short-range model, we assumed that all secondary infections in \cite{hu2021risk} were due to short-range transmission, while in reality some cases may have arisen from long-range transmission.
 Therefore, the estimates for the short-range model may implicitly include some effect of long-range transmission.
 Setting the overall risk to the maximum, rather than the sum, of the two risks prevents overestimation.
-In fact, the simulated short-range risk is usually one to two orders of magnitude larger than the long-range risk within three meters, so it dominates the overall risk for those exposed to it.
-This is consistent with \cite{ontairo2022}, which finds that shorter distance usually implies higher transmission risk.
+In fact, the simulated short-range risk was usually one to two orders of magnitude larger than the long-range risk within three meters, so it dominated the overall risk for those exposed to it.
+This is consistent with \cite{ontairo2022}, which found that shorter distance usually implies higher transmission risk.

-We assume that instructors are sufficiently distanced from the students such that short-range transmission is not possible.
-In our model, the risk from short-range transmission is negligible after six feet of distancing and we assume, based on prior semesters, that most instructors spend the majority of their time over six feet away from students.
+We assumed that instructors are sufficiently distanced from the students such that short-range transmission is not possible.
+In our model, the risk from short-range transmission is negligible after six feet of distancing and we assumed, based on prior semesters, that most instructors spend the majority of their time over six feet away from students.

-We do not explicitly model an infectious instructor, because case investigations in the 2020-21 academic year did not reveal any faculty or student infections that were linked to classroom-based transmission \citep{faculty_townhall}, and faculty prevalence was much lower than that of students.
-In addition, the number of students in a class is typically much larger than the number of instructors.
-Moreover, even if the instructor is infectious in addition to an infectious student in the classroom, this merely approximately doubles the risk due to long-range transmission for each susceptible student.
+We did not explicitly model an infectious instructor, because case investigations in the 2020-21 academic year did not reveal any faculty or student infections that were linked to classroom-based transmission \citep{faculty_townhall}, and faculty prevalence was much lower than that of students.
+In addition, the number of students in a class was typically much larger than the number of instructors.
+Moreover, even if the instructor was infectious in addition to an infectious student in the classroom, this merely approximately doubles the risk due to long-range transmission for each susceptible student.
 For the susceptible students most at risk, i.e., those sitting in the proximity of the infectious student, the risk from short-range transmission dominates that from long-range transmission by two orders of magnitude.
 Therefore, the expected number of secondary transmissions remains almost the same regardless of the instructor's infection status.